davidpomerenke/aima-checkers/README.md

 [![NPM version](https://img.shields.io/npm/v/aima-checkers.svg)](https://www.npmjs.com/package/aima-checkers)

 This is a formulation of the checkers game in the formal paradigm presented in [*Artificial Intelligence - A Modern Approach*](http://aima.cs.berkeley.edu/) (*AIMA*) by Stuart Russell and Peter Norvig.
-This module can be used in combination with the search algorithms from [aima.js](https://github.com/davidpomerenke/aima.js), specifically the `MaximinDecision` and the `AlphaBetaSearch` algorithms.
+This module can be used in combination with the search algorithms from [aima.js](https://github.com/davidpomerenke/aima.js), specifically the `minimaxDecision` and the `alphaBetaSearch` algorithms.

 ## Rules